AramCodes/hw/08-binary-trees-graphs/02-tree-node-class/readme.md

 In this lesson, we will create a `TreeNode` class that will allow us to create a binary tree in JavaScript.
 We will create our tree manually for now by creating instances of the `TreeNode` class and assigning them to the `left` and `right` properties of other nodes.
 Later, we will create a `BinaryTree` class that will allow us to create a binary tree by passing in values.

 I'm going to set this up as a challenge.
-If you just want to follow along without trying it yourself, that is absolutely fine.
+If you just want to follow along without trying it yourself, that is fine.
 You know what a binary tree is and you know how to create a class.
 If you want to try it yourself, here are the instructions.

 ## Instructions